Why couples choose the Lace Factory for Weddings

 Whether you want vivid and high contrast images that are sharp and intentional, warm romantics images that are exposed just right, or bright vibey pop of direct flash vibes of everyone getting down on the dance floor, you need someone who knows how to achieve that and ensures you will end up thrilled with your final images from your reception.
 You can always ask photographers that you are inquiring with “can we see a full gallery?” or “could you show us a few examples of your work in low-light reception venues?”.
 Photographers with experience in low-light venues like the Lace Factory (i.e. The Society Room) will be happy to showcase this for you!

-I lean toward romantic, well exposed but still vivid moments with a few softer feeling moody romantic low light moments incorporated.
+As a documentary wedding photographer in Hartford CT, I lean toward romantic but still well exposed images with a few softer feeling moody romantic low light moments incorporated.
 Importantly, this also means that if you’re feeling up to it, we can sneak outside for just five to ten minutes to give you two a chance to be (almost) alone for a moment and just soak the day in while my team ensures we capture a few night portraits!
 This could be a simple moment with a little bit of dramatic lighting or it incorporate a variety of funky and fun techniques depending on your unique vibe!
+Ensuring you find someone who takes the time to get you and get your venue is KEY.

 The Lace Factory does a great job of hitting that sweet spot between unique and elevated.
 At it’s heart it has an industrial and vintage vibe, but with the right planner or designer it can be sculpted with decor to lean a bit more modern, whimsical, or even boho.
 Ultimately, you can leave it exactly as it is, and will sing on its own.
 The space supports either really well.